bytedance/g3/g3proxy/doc/configuration/values/metrics.rst

   **optional**, **type**: f64

   The weight of the name.

-  This value will be converted to u32 when working with ketama consistent hash, the convert rule is:
-  - value between (0.0..1.0) will be converted to 1
-  - value larger than 1.0 will be rounded to the nearest integer value
+  It may be converted to the smallest u32 greater than or equal to the f64 value when used.

   **default**: 1.0